saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Some elements in Kotlin can be assigned a value of null, and some cannot.
 - We say that the former are nullable and the latter are non-nullable.
 - Kotlin variables can't hold null values by default.
+- By default Kotlin is null safe.
+- You cannot assign null to any default variable type.
+- A nullable variable has to be declared using "?" (**elvis operator**).
+- e.g. var personName: String? = "Saurabh"
+- Implicit also works eg. var personName = null
+- Calling methods on nullable variable, eg. personName?.length
+- You can **override compiler** error by using "!!" personName!!.length

 ```kotlin
 val languageName: String = null //Invalid code, fails to compile